Photos courtesy of Kevin Murphy Photography

 - What are the challenges of teaching and commemorating war in ways that engage young people of diverse backgrounds?

-Our confirmed key note speakers are:
+Our key note speakers were:

 - Professor Peter Hopkins, Professor of Social Geography, Newcastle University